dtfiedler/swift-interview-notes/README.md

 - ```Private ```- Is the most restrictive access level.
 This means that the use of an entity is restricted to an enclosing declaration.
 For example, a private stored property can only be used within its class.

 Access Control is most useful in two particular cases when you are writing frameworks or writing tests.

-## Strong vs. Weak
-By default any references to an object are strong, to help combat the reference cycles that may arise, ARC also allows for “weak” references, a weak reference is one that does not keep a strong hold on the instance it refers to.
-And doesn’t stop ARC from disposing of it.To use it we add the weak keyword to our store property declaration interface builder outlets, are created as weak stored properties by default, this is because of view controllers maintain a reference to the outlet and the outlet maintains a reference to the view controller.
-All properties with weak references must be optional types and by definition must be a variable so that they can be set to nil.